Submit your content pitches to Pipeline Artists for consideration.

 Mike O’Connell is writer, actor, comedian and musician who has starred in Funny People, Patriot on Amazon, and The Living Wake which he also wrote, scored and produced.
 He lives in Los Angeles with his 13 Cabbage Patch Kids and thanks you for reading his bio.

-Chantelle Aimée Osman (she/her) is the editor of Agora Books, an award-winning imprint focusing on socially and culturally unique crime fiction and horror from publisher Polis Books.
-Since its founding in 2019, Agora titles have won three International Latino Book Award medals, been nominated for Edgar, Dagger, Anthony, Strand Critics, Macavity and Lefty awards, and been featured in NPR, The New York Times, The Los Angeles Times, The New York Post, The Los Angeles Review of Books, The Chicago Tribune and Entertainment Weekly.
-She was named a Publishers Weekly Rising Star honoree in 2020, she is also a professor at the LIU Brooklyn Polk School of Communication MFA in Writing and Publishing, an instructor at the Virginia G. Piper Center for Creative Writing, Authors at Large and LitReactor.
+Chantelle Aimée Osman (she/her) is an acquiring editor for Lake Union Publishing.
+Formerly the founder and editor-in-chief of Agora Books, an award-winning imprint focusing on socially and culturally unique fiction from underrepresented voices from publisher Polis Books.
+A 2020 Publishers Weekly Rising Star honoree, books she has acquired have won three International Latino Book Award medals, been nominated for Edgar, Stoker, Dagger, Anthony, Strand Critics, Macavity and Lefty awards, and been featured in NPR, The New York Times, The Los Angeles Times, The New York Post, The Los Angeles Review of Books, The Chicago Tribune, People,Oprah Daily and Entertainment Weekly, among others.
+She is also a professor at the LIU Brooklyn Polk School of Communication MFA in Writing and Publishing.
 The former editor-in-chief of RT Book Reviews Magazine and a freelance editor for over 10 years, and has been a judge for the Phoenix Film Festival, International Thriller Awards and the National Association of Hispanic Publication’s José Martí Awards.
-Chantelle is the author of the non-fiction series on writing The Quick and Dirty Guides To…, has published numerous works of short fiction, and served as the editor of multiple anthologies, including the upcoming Jewish Noir, Volume 2 from PM Press.
-She hosts the Words of Prey podcast through the Pipeline Artists Network.
+Chantelle is the author of the non-fiction series on writing The Quick and Dirty Guides To…, has published numerous works of short fiction, and served as the editor of multiple anthologies, including the acclaimed Jewish Noir, Volume 2 from PM Press.
+Chantelle serves as creative consultant for the reimagined Dick Tracy comic through Mad Cave Comics, The Awakened through Zestworld Comics and co-wrote The Rejects with comic veteran Alex Segura.
+She also serves on the Race Equity & Social Justice Committee of Pongo Poetry Project, a non-profit organization that uses personal poetry writing to heal youth who have experienced trauma and other difficult and complicated experiences; as well as serving as president of the board of Prototype Health, a non-profit organization providing high-quality, cost-effective, integrated primary health care for uninsured, underinsured, and needy individuals.
+Find her online at chantelleaimee.com and on Twitter @SuspenseSiren.

 Nathan Patton is an award-winning writer and artist, and a graduate of the Michener Center for Writers.
 His works have been published by McSweeney’s, Kerouac’s Dog, and the Malahat Review.
 Though he grew up in rural Arkansas, he currently lives in Austin, Texas.
 He is allergic to dairy.